 Looking for a quick summary of the enigma that is Everton, here is ToffeeWeb's no-nonsense guide for the uninitiated.

-as mediocre as opposed to perennial relegation strugglers before current manager, David Moyes, took the helm.
-Thanks to a steady evolution and growth, the Blues enjoyed something of a renaissance, performing to a standard more befitting those wonderful traditions, that led to an almost miraculous fourth-place finish in 2004 and forays into the Europa League before the financial realities of the Club's attempts to permanently break through the glass ceiling and join the monied elite came home to roost.
+Thanks to a steady evolution and growth, the Toffees enjoyed something of a renaissance under a period of sustained stability under the Scot that included an almost miraculous fourth-place finish in 2004, a brush with the Champions League that year and forays into the Europa League before the financial realities of the Club's attempts to permanently break through the glass ceiling and join the monied elite came home to roost.

 The club was formed in 1878, first as St Domingo's FC before they changed their name a year later to Everton.
 Joining the Football League as founder members in 1888, Everton was the first professional club in Liverpool and the Reds were actually born out of Everton when the club split in 1892 over a rent dispute.
 One half went to play at Goodison Park, the other half stayed behind at Anfield where the forces of the Dark Side developed.

 Everton were surprise winners of the FA Cup in 1995 and entered the European Cup Winners' Cup the following season.
-They won the League Championship in 1987 (for the second time in three years) but were denied entry to the European Cup due to UEFA's ban on English clubs thanks to Liverpool fans' involvement in the Heysel tragedy.
+They had previously won the League Championship in 1987 (for the second time in three years; their ninth in all) but were denied entry to the European Cup due to UEFA's ban on English clubs thanks to Liverpool fans' involvement in the Heysel tragedy.
 The closest they have come to silverware since was the FA Cup Final in May 2009 where they were beaten 2-1 by Chelsea despite Louis Saha scoring after just 26 seconds, the fastest goal in the Final's history.

 There were many reasons but the overriding factors were two-fold: